 Step 3: Installing the Spout Nipple

-The stage of installing new faucet starts with installing spout nipple.
+The stage of installing the new faucet starts with installing the spout nipple.
 First, remove the old spout nipple.
 Use a pipe wrench or basin wrench to remove the spout nipple.
 You may need an internal pipe wrench if the bonnet nut is tightly recessed.

 Step 4: Installing the Faucet

 Start with taping around the thread on the spout nipple and then twist the faucet onto the nipple in a clockwise motion.
 Use water pump pliers to tighten it.
 Note that the jaws of the pliers are covered with tape to prevent scratching the faucet.
 Be careful that you don’t over-tighten.